 The Brookings Institute ran a simulation of a COVID-19 pandemic based on previous pandemic scenarios and coronavirus information, and even in the lowest simulation there were 15 million human losses worldwide.
 This included 236K losses in the USA (compared to 55K from seasonal flu).

 However, they estimated 2.8 million losses in China, while China (with 1.3 billion in population) as of March proved strict quarantining is effective and already peaked in infections with just over 3,000 losses.
 This is a long way from 2.8 million!
-Once other countries catch up with containment measures, it shows that the virus can be controlled and most predictive models like the Brookings Armageddon scenario are too extreme because they don't factor in humanity's response accurately.
+Once other countries catch up with containment measures, it shows that the virus can be controlled and most predictive models like the Brookings Armageddon scenario are too extreme because they don't factor in humanity's response accurately (editor's note: As of 2024, the Brookings simulation is actually more realistic than we thought).

 The simulation included shocks to the economy due to loss of workers, a decrease in demand for vulnerable sectors like travel, and an increase in cost due to pandemic management.
 However, these kinds of losses can be avoided if governments take strong action to prevent its spread, as containing the virus swiftly has a more long-term positive effect on the economy than the short-term effects of a shutdown.